Value of life: Treatment in economics and methods of calculation

+VSLO = Original Base Year, VSLT = Updated Base Year, PT = Price Index in Year t, IT = Real Incomes in Year t, ε = Income Elasticity of VSL.

+Value of preventing a casualty

+Value of Preventing a Casualty (VPC) is a more general concept to value of preventing a fatality.
+It means the value of preventing a fatality or a serious injury.
+According to Economic and Social Council's provisional agenda for review and analysis of the economic costs of level crossing accidents, "the value of preventing a casualty should be established by either Willingness-To-Pay or Human Capital/Lost Output approaches.
+It is essential to consider not only fatal injuries, but also serious (or even minor injuries) in this statistical life valuation exercise."

 Comparisons to other methods

-The value of statistical life (VSL) estimates are often used in the transport sector.
+The value of statistical life (VSL) estimates are often used in the transport sector and in process safety (where it may be coupled with the ALARP concept).
 In health economics and in the pharmaceutical sector, however, the value of a quality-adjusted life-year (QALY) is used more often than the VSL.
 Both of these measures are used in cost-benefit analyses as a method of assigning a monetary value of bettering or worsening one's life conditions.
 While QALY measures the quality of life ranging from 0–1, VSL monetizes the values using willingness-to-pay.

 Researchers have first attempted to monetize QALY in the 1970s, with countless studies being done to standardize values between and within countries.
 However, as with the QALY, VSL estimates have also had a history of vastly differing ranges of estimates within countries, notwithstanding a standardization among countries.
 One of the biggest movements to do so was the EuroVaQ project which used a sample of 40,000 individuals to develop the WTP of several European countries.